 Significant benefits such as redundancy, scalability, and security are supporting cloud adoption.
 Six main challenges were noted by the OCCIP, for greater adoption of cloud by financial institutions: i. transparency in conducting due diligence on Cloud Service Providers (CSPs); ii. gaps in expertise and tools as the growth of cloud service utilization outpaces the talent pool of technologists as well as the capability of financial institutions to validate rapid technological updates; iii.
 Exposure to potential operational incidents originating from CSPs; iv.
-Potential impact of market concentration in cloud service offerings on the financial institutions and their customers; v. the dynamics of smaller institutions being at a disadvantage in securing preferred contract terms given the current market concentration; and vi.
+Potential impact of market concentration in cloud service offerings on the financial services sector's ability to be resilient against a large system failure or data breach which could impact multiple financial institutions and their customers; v. the dynamics of smaller institutions being at a disadvantage in securing preferred contract terms given the current market concentration; and vi.
 The increasingly complex and diverse global landscape for cloud services providers and users to be compliant and to also be able to weather operational challenges with inconsistent regulatory frameworks.